Mujadded/mujadded/README.md

 # About Me
 ## 👋 Hi, I'm Mujadded Al Rabbani Alif
-As a dedicated Computer Vision Engineer with over six years of software engineering experience, I bring a profound expertise in developing innovative solutions for complex challenges in the computer vision field.
-My journey has equipped me with a solid foundation in machine learning, deep learning frameworks like PyTorch and TensorFlow, and a specialisation in computer vision libraries such as OpenCV.
-My software engineering background, with extensive experience in Ruby on Rails and PostgreSQL, complements my ability to design, optimise, and implement scalable web applications and data-driven solutions.
+As a dedicated Computer Vision Engineer with over six years of software engineering experience, I bring profound expertise in developing innovative solutions for complex challenges in the computer vision field.
+My journey has equipped me with a solid foundation in machine learning, deep learning frameworks like PyTorch and TensorFlow, and a specialization in computer vision libraries such as OpenCV.
+My software engineering background, with extensive experience in Ruby on Rails and PostgreSQL, complements my ability to design, optimize, and implement scalable web applications and data-driven solutions.
 I am passionate about driving technological advancements that solve real-world problems.
 My commitment to the field is also evidenced by my contributions to peer-reviewed journals, highlighting my research on automated damage detection and missing bolt classification.
 Eager to apply my comprehensive skills in a dynamic environment, I aim to contribute to cutting-edge computer vision projects in the UK, leveraging my blend of technical expertise, leadership abilities, and a proactive problem-solving approach.

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=mujadded&label=Profile%20views&color=0e75b6&style=flat" alt="mujadded" /> </p>
 <p align="center">